duckduckgo/TrackerRadarKit/README.md

 ## Building

-`TrackerRadarKit` has one explicit depency (https://github.com/apple/swift-argument-parser) that is automatically resolved when installing the swift package in XCode.
-It can be added to an XCode project as a swift package dependency or be used as an imported Swift package.
+`TrackerRadarKit` has one explicit depency (https://github.com/apple/swift-argument-parser) that is automatically resolved when installing the swift package in Xcode.
+It can be added to an Xcode project as a swift package dependency or be used as an imported Swift package.

 It can be built manually two ways: